stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 </div>

-#### Mapping of Metamodel concepts
+#### Mapping of Metamodel concepts {#sec:metamodel}

 The Interoperability Framework for Fast Data also provides a brief *metamodel* which we use in Table [\[tbl:metamodel-concepts\]](#tbl:metamodel-concepts) to map and examplify corresponding concepts in FDO’s DOIP realization and the Web using HTTP semantics <span class="citation" data-cites="rfc9110">(Fielding, Nottingham, and Reschke [2022](#ref-rfc9110))</span>.

-From this mapping we can identify the conceptual similarities between DOIP and HTTP, often with common terminology.
-Notable are that neither DOIP or HTTP have strong support for transactions (explored further ), as well that HTTP has poor direct support for processes, as the Web is primarily stateless by design.
+From this mapping[^15] we can identify the conceptual similarities between DOIP and HTTP, often with common terminology.
+Notable are that neither DOIP or HTTP have strong support for transactions (explored further in [section on middleware](#middleware)), as well that HTTP has poor direct support for processes, as the Web is primarily stateless by design.

 <div id="tbl:metamodel-concepts">